SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 The Solace message broker supports a variety of client authentications schemes as described in [Solace-FG] in the Section "Client Authentication and Authorization".
 The Solace JCA resource adapter supports a subset of these schemes including ‘Basic’ authentication and ‘SSL Client Certificate’ authentication.
 The default authentication scheme used by the Solace JMS Resource Adapter is AUTHENTICATION_SCHEME_BASIC.

 The value of the Solace resource adapter custom property ‘extendedProps’ is used to specify an alternate authentication scheme such as `AUTHENTICATION_SCHEME_CLIENT_CERTIFICATE`.
-The value of the custom property ‘extendedProps’ consists of a semi-colon separated list of Solace JMS property / value pairs (SOLACE_PROPERTY=value).
+The value of the custom property ‘extendedProps’ consists of a semicolon-separated list of Solace JMS property / value pairs (SOLACE_PROPERTY=value).
 You can specify the required properties for an alternate authentication scheme using this technique.
 Refer to the document [Solace JMS API Online Reference Documentation]({{ site.links-docs-jms-api }}){:target="_top"} for further details on the required JMS properties for configuring SSL client certificate authentication.

 Although the authentication scheme 1AUTHENTICATION_SCHEME_BASIC1 is the default scheme, that scheme could also have been specified using the ‘extendedProps’ custom property of the resource adapter.